siddharth2016/hashnode-blog/ckozx2by00dcrcrs1a4aq7ag1.md

 ### Wrap Up

-Well, that warps up part 1 of this crash course.
+Well, that wraps up part 1 of this crash course.

 In the next part we will be discussing classes, more on objects, companions, case classes and much more related to object-oriented programming in Scala.

-Make sure to follow me to get the update for the next part or subscribe so that you never miss my upcoming blog articles ranging from Python Programming to Computer Vision to Scala Programming.

 ---

+- Make sure to follow me to get regular updates or subscribe so that you never miss my upcoming articles, ranging from [Python](https://blog.codekaro.info/series/python) to [Computer Vision](https://blog.codekaro.info/series/computer-vision) to [Scala](https://blog.codekaro.info/series/scala).

 - Just starting your Open Source Journey?
 Don't forget to check [Hello Open Source](https://github.com/siddharth2016/hello-open-source)